gamecreature/QtAwesome/README.md

 ## Latest Release 6.4.2

-Fix issue, pro icons are are now included namedCodePoints list.
+Fix issue, pro icons are are now included in the namedCodePoints list.

 [View changelog](CHANGES.md)